Child Abuse and Neglect Prevention Organizations

 Phone: (804) 828-3876

 TDD: (800) 828-1120

 General Scope: The Partnership for People with Disabilities, formerly known as the Virginia Institute for Developmental Disabilities (VIDD), is recognized by the Federal Administration on Intellectual and Developmental Disabilities (AIDD) as a university center for excellence in developmental disabilities.
 The Partnership currently operates more than 20 Federal and State programs, supporting individuals with disabilities and their families.

 Prevent Child Abuse America

 Chicago, Illinois 60604

 Prevent Child Abuse America (PCAA) is committed to promoting legislation, policies, and programs that help prevent child abuse and neglect, support healthy childhood development, and strengthen families.
 Working with State chapters, PCCA provides leadership to promote and implement prevention efforts at the national and local levels.

-.
-The Center provides a link between research and practice by developing and evaluating prevention strategies, and by disseminating information about child abuse maltreatment and its prevention across the country.
+provides a link between research and practice by developing and evaluating prevention strategies, and by disseminating information about child abuse maltreatment and its prevention across the country.

 Safer Society Foundation, Inc.

 Phone: (802) 247-3132